tadesouaiaia/prsWorkshop-website/docs/tut_bash.md

 # grep

-Can be used to search a file for content:
+Can be used to search a file for a string:

     grep "noah" data1.txt

-While return all the lines in data1.txt containing the search term "noah".
+will return all the lines in data1.txt containing the string "noah".

 ## File Analysis